 Work Surface Dimensions: 36" (W) x 15.7" (D)

 We love the sleek, attractive, portable, and lightweight design of the affordable Nulaxy Laptop Stand.
 Ready to go out of the box, this laptop riser is great for anyone looking to elevate their laptop while reading or meeting in Zoom-land.
 It features a ventilation hole to deter your laptop from overheating and accommodates a range of laptop sizes from 10"-17".
 To adjust the height, you must rotate each hinge and then use the lever to get the final range of extension.
 Unlike other models in our review, it is better to adjust the height or angle without your laptop on the stand.
 When seated, you can use the Nulaxy to change the angle of your laptop and slightly elevate it for better posture.
 This aluminum stand is well-designed and looks nice, featuring high-quality construction with tight hinges.

-If you crave a desk riser that can move easily from standing to sitting, the Nulaxy may leave you wanting, as it can be somewhat annoying to change the height of this model.
-The stand is not very stable while typing in the highest position, and the highest height is much lower than with other risers.
-Perhaps our biggest complaint is that the rubber pads on the front lip dug into our reviewer's wrists while typing.
-This is a bigger issue for people with large hands, but it is a significant concern if you want to use your laptop stand for typing.
-However, if you are just looking for an affordable option for standing while reading or teleconferencing, then the Nulaxy might be perfect for you.Maximum Weight: 22 lbs
+If you desire a desk riser that effortlessly goes from standing to sitting, the Nulaxy may not be your ideal choice.
+Changing the height of this model can be somewhat of an annoyance.
+In the highest position, the stand is not very stable while typing, and it is much lower than other risers.
+Our biggest gripe is that the rubber pads on the front lip dug into our reviewer's wrists when typing.
+While this is more of a problem for individuals with large hands, it is a prime concern if you plan on using your laptop stand for typing.
+The Nulaxy is best for those who want an affordable option for standing while reading or teleconferencing.Maximum Weight: 22 lbs

 Product Weight: 2.76 lbs